jblairpdx/GIScience_I/labs/lab_1.md

 ##### Questions

 1. How many files were contained in the downloaded file *citylim_2016.zip*?

 2. What types of files were contained in the downloaded file *citylim_2016* and what data does each one contain?
 Hint: look at the file extensions and do a web search, e.g., Google or Wikipedia, to find out what they mean.

 3. Looking at your final map, what pattern(s) do you notice in the data?
 How might these perceived patterns change if you plotted cities as points rather than showing the city limits?
 (1-2 sentences)

 4. What changes would you make in a future version of the map to make it easier to read or interpret?
 (1-2 sentences; there are always changes that can be made, take some time to think and be creative)

 5. What happens to files that are saved on the C:\\ drive when you log out of the computers in SSIL?

-TODO: ?s
-about multiple ways to do something.

 TODO: Image & references for:
 Check if downloads have line+poly.